pfwd/cv/README.md

 - Teacher to over 6000 online students (HowToCodeWell YouTube Channel)
 - Experience with source control systems such as Git, and SVN
 - Fluent Linux command line skills
-- Over a decade of professional web development experience (Almost 2 decades including study)
+- Over a decade of professional web development experience (Almost 2 decades including study of the field)

 ## Work History